Moderated by Paul Pangaro [videoconference]

-Question: What is a human society and how does it operate?
+What is a human society, and how does it operate?

-Answer: A society is a singular social system defined by the desire of some form of living together, constituted by a particular closed network of conversations that defines the dynamic inner feelings, doings, and emotions that realize it as a manner of living.
+A society is a singular social system defined by the desire for some form of living together, constituted by a particular closed network of conversations that defines the dynamic inner feelings, doings, and emotions that realize it as a manner of living.

-Question: What is design and what impact can it have?
+What is design, and what impact can it have?